 - Parton, A., Newton, D. P. & Newton, L. (2017).
 The implementation of object-centred learning through the visual arts: Engaging students in creative, problem-based learning.
-The International Journal for Education through Art 13(2): 147-162.
+The International Journal of Education through Art 13(2): 147-162.

 - Moreton, I.S., Newton, D.P., Newton, L.D. & Mathias, J. (2017).
 The Selection of Potential Undergraduate Students who Lack Customary Academic Qualifications: is a toolkit possible?.
 Widening Participation and Lifelong Learning 19(3): 64-84.